 • Identifying and recording any problems relating to the management of risk;

 • Initiating, recommending or providing solutions through designated channels;

 • Communicating and consulting internally and externally as appropriate; and

 • Informing investors of material changes to the Group’s risk profile.

 Ongoing review of the overall risk management program (inclusive of the review of adequacy of treatment plans) is conducted by external parties, such as specialist consultancy groups or individuals, where appropriate.
 During the mine start-up phase, the Company has regularly used consultants in both the mining and processing areas.
 The Board ensures that recommendations made by the external parties are investigated and, where considered necessary, appropriate action is taken to ensure that the Company has an appropriate internal control environment in place to manage the key risks identified.

 Conflicts of interest

-The Board confirms that it has instituted a process for reporting and managing any conflicts of interest held by Directors.
+The Board has instituted a process for reporting and managing any conflicts of interest held by Directors.
 Under the Company’s Articles of Association, the Board has the authority to approve such conflicts.